brettdavidsilverman/old.bee.fish/README.md

 Use the <b>make</b> command to build the C++ programs.

+Then <b>make install</b>

 The rest of the files are html or js and provide examples of what I've been researching.
-The /client directory has the layers needed to create the /client/draw app.
+The /client directory has the layers needed to create the /client/draw app (work in progress).

 The /server/database directory has files needed to create a bit hierarchical database.
-Currently the draw program uses it as key/value pair database.
+Currently the https://bee.fish/client/storage program uses it as key/value pair database.

+The https://bee.fish/client/Arduinp directories contain ESP32 files for the https://bee.fish/beehive/ camera (work in progress)